b97tsk/resume/README.md

 # Configure File

-By default, a file named `Configure` is read when the program starts, if it exists.
+By default, a file named `resume.yaml` is read when the program starts, if it exists.
 You can specify the path of this configure file by using command line flag `-f`.

 A configure file is an YAML document which can specify following options: